 “Sloan Research Fellows are the best young scientists working today,” says Adam F. Falk, president of the Alfred P. Sloan Foundation, which awards the fellowships.
 “Sloan Fellows standout for their creativity, for their hard work, for the importance of the issues they tackle, and the energy and innovation with which they tackle them.
 To be a Sloan Fellow is to be in the vanguard of twenty-first century science.”

-“The award means a lot to me,” Ge says.
+“These awards mean a lot to me,” Ge says.
 “I’m happy that people like the work I’ve been doing.
 There are a lot of open problems in it still, and I’m just hoping to continue working on them.”

-Ge’s research focuses on how “neural networks” are trained.
+Ge’s research focuses on how neural networks are trained.
 These networks are essential to machine learning; they are what allow machines to make decisions about new cases without human input.
 Facial recognition technology is one example.
 In order to determine whether a photo includes a human face, much less identify whose face it is, the machine needs a framework for analyzing the photo.
 The neural network provides that framework.

 But before that can happen, the neural network must be uncovered.
 Which way of organizing the network, from all the countless possibilities, will allow the machine to generate the desired prediction about a new case?
 In facial recognition, the machine could take into account the colors of the photo, the size and shape of the photographed objects, the angle the photo was taken, and more.
 To guide the machine, computer scientists typically use manually coded examples, providing millions of photos labeled with specific information (like “includes a human face” and “does not include a human face”).
 As the machine sees more examples, it can create a more accurate neural network.